Humidity control in paint storage

 When storing paint, it is crucial to use containers that are specifically designed for paint storage.
 These containers should be airtight and provide a secure seal to prevent any air or moisture from entering.
 This will help to preserve the paint’s consistency and prevent it from drying out or becoming contaminated.

-READ MORE Dehumidifiers vs. HVAC systems
+READ MORE Adjusting humidity with HVAC

 Additionally, vital to label each container with the type of paint, color, and date of purchase.
 This will allow you to easily identify and locate specific paints when needed.